NeuralNexusDev/gss-gameq/README.md

-# game-server-status-gameq
+# gss-gameq

-REST wrapper for the GameQ PHP library
+A simple REST wrapper for the GameQ game status library